BMW Lasqueti Island Race - June 1, 2019

 -Both Fegan Islets and Finnerty Islets must be kept to port;

 -On the inbound leg, Gerald Island must be kept to port.

-4.4 Boats shall not impede the passage of large vessels including cargo vessels, tugs with tows, ferries and naval vessels.
+3.5 Boats shall not impede or obstruct commercial traffic including the passage of large vessels including cargo vessels, tugs with tows, ferries and naval vessels.
 Failure to follow this rule may result in disqualification.

-5.1 The finish line will be between an onshore light near Nankivell Point (NW of the entrance to Schooner Cove) and the Schooner Reef Light.
+5.1 The finish line will be between a staff onshore displaying an orange flag and an onshore light near Nankivell Point (NW of the entrance to Schooner Cove) and the Schooner Reef Light.